jototland/stackedit_workspace/statistikknotater/estimation.md

 `qnorm(1-0.05/2)`

+The same as above but for a t-distribution with 6 degrees of freedom:

+`qt(1-0.05/2, 6)`

 ## Bootstrap methods

 A bootstrap resample is a new sample (with replacement) from a given sample of the population.